derek-dorey/NetworkSimulator/README.txt

 Finally we have implemented the xml export and import to resort a previous network and to save a network which one wishes to save.
 We have done this through the gui using a new button called "save".

 ==========================================================================================================================

 For this iteration our design decisions were:

-To filter through all comments made on previous iterations and ensure that we address anything that was an outstanding issue.
+To filter through all comments made on previous iterations and ensure that weaddress anything that was an outstanding issue.
 Also refactoring the code and removing all "code smells" was very important as well so our implementation of this iteration was strongly influenced by this.

+The design decisions for the xml portion of this iteration was:

+To implement it through the use of two Jbuttons.
+The 'save' button parses the data of the network serializes it then save it as a xml file.
+The 'load' button opens a file explore window which allows the user to select the xml file to be opened.
+The program then parses the file and normalizes its contents and restores that file's network topography.

+Some refactoring design decisions were:

+The gui was rebuilt this iteration using a new Java library 'graphstream'.
+This was done to better conform to the MVC design pattern, the user manual and UML diagram have been updated to show these changes.

 More test cases were provided to test the network class and all the algorithms more accurately.

 ===========================================================================================================================